nighthawkcoders/teacher_portfolio/_posts/2023-11-28-CSSE-selection.md

 Customizable Controls

 Other Settings
-Add setting or controls to game
+Add settings or controls to the game
-- Allow player to alter game speed
+- Allow the player to select elements to change power or capabilities in game.
 - Allow players to define or redefine key mappings for movements (like arrow keys, spacebar)

 Google ideas